lltfm/openness/works/saltem_hoc/saltem_hoc.md

 * Author: gdl@loveletterstofutureme.org

 ## Saltem Hoc & LLM AI
-This method can be used to build a prompt for LLM AIs to answer spiritual questions (i.e. "spiritual code").
+The Saltem Hoc method can be used to build a prompt for LLM AIs to answer spiritual questions (i.e. "spiritual code").
 * [Saltem Hoc LLM prompt](saltem_hoc-llm-prompt.txt)
 * Example answer: